"How can a planner possibly give me a more positive mindset and help me maintain a…

 What Does Being Realistic Mean?

-In a simple term, when you base a possible future occurrence or outcome on the current situation only, you are realistic—being realistic means accepting the facts without giving a chance for hope or other possible eventualities.
+In a simple term, when you base a possible future occurrence or outcome on the current situation only, you are realistic—being real means accepting the facts without giving a chance for hope or other possible eventualities.
 Realists see things as they are and deal with them in a practical way only.

 Thus, before you continue doing the jobs that you hate, live in a space that kills your dream, or staying stagnant in a comfort zone, ask yourself whether you are not unnecessarily realistic or not.